-If your disclosure is a solely personal work-related grievance, you should make it in accordance with our HR policy which can be obtained from our Company Secretary.
+If your disclosure is a solely personal work-related grievance, you should make it in accordance with our HR policy which can be obtained from our internal Document Management System.

 4.3 Reasonable grounds to make the disclosure

 You may still qualify for protection if your disclosure turns out to be incorrect, but you must have reasonable grounds for suspecting that the information you are disclosing concerns misconduct or an improper state of affairs or circumstances in relation to OBM.